ministryofjustice/moj-flask-govuk-skeleton/README.md

 Custom CSS and JavaScript files are merged and compressed using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
 This takes all `*.css` files in `app/static/src/css` and all `*.js` files in `app/static/src/js` and outputs a single compressed file to both `app/static/dist/css` and `app/static/dist/js` respectively.

 CSS is [minified](https://en.wikipedia.org/wiki/Minification_(programming)) using [CSSMin](https://github.com/zacharyvoase/cssmin) and JavaScript is minified using [JSMin](https://github.com/tikitu/jsmin/).
 This removes all whitespace characters, comments and line breaks to reduce the size of the source code, making its transmission over a network more efficient.

+Flask-Assets provides a built-in cache system to improve performance by caching compiled assets.
+However, this can sometimes lead to issues where changes to your source files are not immediately reflected in the compiled output.

+Flask-Assets uses `ASSETS_MANIFEST` which enables the cache manifest feature.
+Flask-Assets will generate a cache manifest file containing the paths to the compiled asset files.
+These are used to help with the hashing on generated asset files.

+Note: When you start developing with Flask, you'll see a directory appear `app/static/webasset-cache`. webassets-cache stores the asset manifest.
+If for some reason Flask-Assets is not picking up your changes to files, clear the folder of its caches.

 ### Cache busting